-Another note.
-Yes, another note about the diseases going around your kids’ school.
-Whooping Cough.
+Another email.
+Yes, another email about the diseases going around your kids’ school.
+Croup.
 Strep.
 Influenza.
 RSV - Respiratory syncytial virus.
-Just reading the words is enough to send mamas and daddies into a panic.
-The CDC announced that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the US.
-So how do you help keep your family safe?
+Just seeing the words is enough to send mamas and daddies into a panic.
+The CDC announced that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the US.
+So what do you do to help make sure your family is safe?

 Understand Indoor Air Pollution

-- Pollutant sources (cleaning agents, inadequately maintained or dirty heating and cooling or humidification systems, tobacco, etc)
+- Pollutant sources (cleaning products, inadequately maintained or unclean heating and cooling or humidification devises, smoke, etc)

 So all this data – so what?
 What do you do?
 How can you make sure you and your kiddos aren’t breathing adulterated, sickness-inducing air?

 Luckily, there are options.